-All pets get sick, but when it happens frequently, a change in food brands is necessary.
-Dogs get sick for a variety of reasons, but frequent vomiting is not typical.
-Cats like to eat until they're full, and if they then go for a drink of water, which expands the dry food in kitty's tummy, it can cause an overload.
-Filling up the food bowl and leaving for the day could be the root of the problem, so consider your own feeding habits before you blame it all on kitty.
-Increasing the frequency of feedings can be time consuming, but it can save a lot of time cleaning up the aftermath.
-Giving less food every four to six hours is likely to decrease the chances that your pet's stomach will overfill.
+All pets get sick, but a change in food brands is necessary when it happens frequently.
+Dogs get sick for various reasons, but frequent vomiting is not typical.
+Cats like to eat until they're full, and if they then go for a drink of water, which expands the dry food in the kitty's tummy, it can cause an overload.
+Filling up the food bowl and leaving for the day could be the root of the problem, so consider your feeding habits before you blame it on the kitty.
+Increasing the frequency of feedings can be time-consuming, but it can save a lot of time cleaning up the aftermath.
+Giving less food every four to six hours will likely decrease the chances that your pet's stomach will overfill.
 Also, consider restricting water consumption around food times.

-Not to be confused with bad behavior, a cat or dog that exhibits uncharacteristic lethargy, tiredness, or lack of interest may require a change in foods.
-Pay attention to your pet's mood, as it is a good indication of how they are feeling.
+Not to be confused with bad behavior, a cat or dog that exhibits uncharacteristic lethargy, tiredness, or lack of interest may require a change in food.
+Pay attention to your pet's mood, as it indicates how it is feeling.

 Addressing the Problem